hithere-devs/hithere-devs/README.md

-🔭 I’m currently working on Full Stack Projects & DevOps.<br>👯 I’m looking for on Backend (Full Stack) and DevOps Roles<br>🤝 I’m looking for help with building a homeserver with proxmox and k8s.
-Also with some advices on processes of building good UI UX.<br>🌱 I’m currently learning Kubernetes and trying to build multiple projects.<br>💬 Ask me about Full Stack Projects in MERN & DevOps, Cloud (AWS)<br>⚡ Fun fact - You must know who I know!
+🔭 I’m currently working on Full Stack Projects & DevOps.<br>👯 I’m looking for on Backend (Full Stack) and DevOps Roles<br>🤝 I’m looking for help with building a homeserver with proxmox and k3s, and some advices on processes of building good UI UX.<br>🌱 I’m currently learning Kubernetes and trying to build multiple projects.<br>💬 Ask me about Full Stack Projects in MERN & DevOps, Cloud (AWS)<br>⚡ Fun fact - You must know who I know!